Meet the female racing drivers at the forefront of women in motorsport

 What is F1® Academy?

-In 2025, there are seven rounds, which take place as support races on a selection of Formula 1® weekends.
-This year, the circuits are Shanghai, Jeddah, Miami, Montreal, Zandvoort (Netherlands), Singapore, and Las Vegas, running between March 22 and November 22.
+In 2026, there are seven rounds, which take place as support races on a selection of Formula 1® weekends.
+This year, the circuits are Shanghai, Jeddah (Saudi Arabia), Montreal, Silverstone (Great Britain), Zandvoort (Netherlands), Austin, and Las Vegas, running between March 13and November 21.

 The cars in this series are equivalent to Formula 4 cars.
 Like Formula 4, F1® Academy is meant to be a stepping stone between karting and open-wheel racing.
 The goal is to discover female racing talent and feed it into Formulas 3, 2, and, ultimately, 1.